Alison Wells – Equipment coordinator Alison.wells@kellerwells.com

 Each drum carder will be kept in a box with its accessories.
 The member checking it out will be responsible for replacing anything missing when the carder is returned.
 Each carder will have a checklist to be initialed when it is checked out and again when the carder and its accessories are returned.

 Reminder to anyone with Guild Equipment please make plans to return checkouts at this month’s meeting.
-Those who can’t make the meeting need to arrange to return equipment to one of the officers BEFORE the monthly meeting.
+Those who can’t make the meeting need to arrange to return equipment to Alison BEFORE the monthly meeting.
 Thanks!

-- The Fred Gerber Memorial Spinning Wheel (Ashford Traditional)
+- The Fred Gerber Memorial Spinning Wheel (Ashford Traveler)

 - Schacht Ladybug wheel (New as of July 2014)